Ziv3r/tong-game/README.md

 # TONG-GAME

-The game made by myself and Ziv Haltzband for school as first object oriented project.
+The game made by myself and Noam Levy for school as first object oriented project.

 Game instructions: